 - 3310 Day Care Supplemented with District Funds.
-Instructional preschool programs should not be charged here but rather to program 0040. - 3400 Education for Adults.
+Instructional preschool programs should not be charged here but rather to program 0040. - ► 3340 Local Coordinating Organizations: Activities provided by Local Coordinating Organizations to include responsibilities for coordinating Universal Preschool.
+(Communication, Support, Administrative costs) - 3400 Education for Adults.
 Instructional programs for adult students. - 3410 Adult Basic Education.
 Courses or units of instruction related to acquisition of basic knowledge and skills which are comparable to those ordinarily obtained by students in a K-12 instructional program.
 An example is GED preparation.
-Normally, Adult Basic Education programs are not preemployment nor employer oriented. - 3420 Vocational Education for Adults.
+Normally, Adult Basic Education programs are not preemployment nor employer oriented. - 3420 Career and Technical Education for Adults.
 Courses or units of instruction directly related to providing individuals with the skills, attitudes and abilities necessary to obtain entry level employment in specific occupations or closely related clusters of occupations requiring less than a baccalaureate or advanced degree. - 4000 Facilities Acquisition and Construction Services.
 Activities concerned with acquiring land and buildings; remodeling buildings; constructing buildings and additions to buildings; initially installing or extending service systems and other built-in equipment; and improving sites.
 Minor remodeling which does not change the capital assets of the building should be charged to program 2600 series.
 However, major remodeling should be charged to program 4000 series. - 4100 Site Acquisition Services.
 Activities concerned with initially acquiring and improving new sites. - 4200 Site Improvement Services.
 Activities concerned with making nonpermanent improvements or enhancements to building sites.
 These improvements include fencing, walkways, tunnels and temporary landscaping. - 4300 Architecture and Engineering Services.
 The activities of architects and engineers related to acquiring and improving sites and improving buildings.
 Charges are made to this program only for those preliminary activities which may or may not result in additions to school district property.
 Otherwise, charge these services to 4100, 4200, 4500 or 4600, as appropriate. - 4400 Educational Specifications Development Services.
 Activities concerned with preparing and interpreting descriptions of specific space requirements for the various learning experiences of students to be accommodated in a building.
 These specifications are interpreted to the architects and engineers in the early stages of blueprint development. - 4500 Building Acquisition and Construction Services.
 Activities concerned with buying or constructing buildings. - 4600 Building Improvement Services.
-Activities concerned with building additions and with installing or extending service systems and other built-in equipment. - 4700 Land Improvements.
+Activities concerned with building additions and with installing or extending service systems and other built-in equipment.

+- 4700 Land Improvements.
 Activities concerned with initially acquiring and improving land. - 4900 Other Facilities Acquisition and Construction Services.
-Facilities acquisition and construction activities which cannot be classified above.

-- 5000 Other Uses.
+Facilities acquisition and construction activities which cannot be classified above. - 5000 Other Uses.
 A number of outlays of governmental funds are not properly classified as expenditures, but still require budgetary or accounting control.
 These are classified as Other Uses.
 These include debt service payments (principal and interest) and certain transfers of moneys from one fund to another. - 5100 Debt Service.
 Servicing the debt of the school district, including payments of both principal and interest and debt issuance costs.
-The receipt and payment of principal on short-term loans are handled as an adjustment to the balance sheet account 7451.
+The receipt and payment of principal on short-term loans are handled as an adjustment to the balance sheet account 7451. - 5200 Non-reimbursed Emergency Cost Impact.
+To record extraordinary program activities such as Flood Impact and COVID-19.
+Reporting as an extraordinary item will be determined by the individual district/charter school and their auditor - 9000 Reserves.

-5200 Flood Impact.

-9000 Reserves.
 Consists of moneys Set-Aside for specific purposes and identifies those portions of the fund balance (the excess of revenues over expenditures) which are segregated for future purposes and/or are not available to finance expenditures of the subsequent accounting period.
 Some reserves are statutorily mandated while others are in compliance with generally accepted accounting principles or practices.